-Not everyone likes the idea of embalming, so they would instead go with a "green burial."
+Not everyone likes the idea of embalming, so they would instead go with "green burial."
 It's typical for people to have a romantic take on the matter, wishing to be buried beneath a beloved tree.

-Funeral directors remind us that the body has to be buried at least four feet from a tree as to protect the tree's root system.
+Funeral directors remind us that the body has to be buried at least four feet from a tree to protect the tree's root system.
 It's not entirely under the tree, but it's the closest you can get.
 After all, if you want a green burial for environmental reasons, you don't want the tree to die because of your body.

 If the image of being placed under a tree still obsesses you, you can also plant new trees or shrubs atop the grave.
 This way, the roots will grow right over your body.

 Funeral directors can teach you how to prepare the dead body on your own